 Bali’s known for its breathtaking beaches, pumping surf, and spiritual retreats.
 Salty hair, sun-kissed skin and that book you’ve been dying to get stuck into for months beach life doesn’t get much better than that.

-Whether you are looking for isolated stretches of soft, white sand, secret coves directly under towering limestone cliffs or black sand beaches there is surely a secret beach for you in Bali.
+Whether you are looking for isolated stretches of soft, white sand, secret coves directly under towering limestone cliffs, or black sand beaches there is surely a secret beach for you in Bali.
 Grab some Bintangs, pack up your sunscreen, and get your favorite tunes ready.
-Here is a list of our 5 favorite low key good vibe beaches in Uluwatu Bukit Peninsula.
+Here is a list of our 5 favorite low key good vibe beaches in the Uluwatu Bukit Peninsula.

 This gem is the heart of the Uluwatu Bukit Peninsula, yet remains relatively quiet.
 With the picturesque calm, blue waters and white sand, this beach is the best beach for a swim.
 Swimming is best during higher tides as there is a coral, rocky bottom.
 However, during lower tides, this is a great spot for kids to swim in the coral pool pockets and collect shells.